lovoski/Engine/README.md

 ## How To Compile

-The project depends on OpenGL 4.6, FBX SDK 2020.3, ONNX runtime 1.9.0.
+The project depends on OpenGL 4.6, ONNX runtime 1.9.0.
 Other dependencies can be directly retreived with `git clone --recursive ...`.

-FBX SDK is required for `Engine/Function/AssetsLoader`, so you need to download the installer [here](https://aps.autodesk.com/developer/overview/fbx-sdk) and install it as autodesk described.

-However, ONNX runtime is optional, you can disable it by setting the cmake variable `NN_MODULE` to `OFF`.
+ONNX runtime is optional, you can disable it by setting the cmake variable `NN_MODULE` to `OFF`.
 If you do need this feature, reference `Engine/cmake/FindONNXRuntime.cmake` for more details.

-You need to have `cmake >= 3.20` to properly execute the cmake compile scripts.
-After all dependencies are setup, execute `mkdir build && cd build && cmake ..` to configure the project.
-Or use cmake tools in your ide (vscode) to configure, then build a Release or Debug variant as your need.
+You need to have `cmake >= 3.20` to properly execute the cmake scripts.

 ## Scripting System